-For many people LCHO/Help to Buy schemes will be their best chance of owning or renting a home in the area in which they aspire to establish roots.
+For many people LCHO/Help to Buy schemes will be their best chance of owning a home in the area in which they aspire to establish roots.
 To qualify for these schemes, applicants should:

 The only priority group is MoD personnel, or former members of the British Armed Forces (who have been discharged in the last 2 years) or bereaved partners of service personnel killed in action.

 Applicants are no longer required to register with the local authority unless the properties have a section 106 agreement.
 On shared ownership schemes where there is a section 106 agreement in place, applicants will be prioritised as follows:

 The government has appointed a number of agents across England to administer these initiatives.
 These agents are professional not-for-profit organisations that specialise in providing affordable home-ownership opportunities.

 Slough Borough Council work with Help to Buy South, the government appointed Help to Buy agent covering the Berkshire area, to promote the Help to Buy initiative and other available options.
 All applicants must be registered with Help to Buy South.

 There are a number of different scheme types offered under the Help to Buy initiative.
 Depending on your individual circumstances, you may find that one or more of these are available to you.